Babylonia: Mathematics

-4 times 4 is 16.
-And 5 times 5 is 25.

-You take 16 from 25 and there remains 9.

-What times what shall I take in order to get 9?

-3 times 3 is 9.
-3 is the breadth.

 The ner of 600 and the sar of 3600 were formed from the unit of 60, corresponding with a degree of the equator.
 Tablets of squares and cubes, calculated from 1 to 60, have been found at Senkera, and a people acquainted with the sun-dial, the clepsydra, the lever and the pulley, must have had no mean knowledge of mechanics.
 A crystal lens, turned on the lathe, was discovered by Austen Henry Layard at Nimrud along with glass vases bearing the name of Sargon; this could explain the excessive minuteness of some of the writing on the Assyrian tablets, and a lens may also have been used in the observation of the heavens.

-The Babylonians might have been familiar with the general rules for measuring the areas.
-They measured the circumference of a circle as three times the diameter and the area as one-twelfth the square of the circumference, which would be correct if π were estimated as 3.
-The volume of a cylinder was taken as the product of the base and the height, however, the volume of the frustum of a cone or a square pyramid was incorrectly taken as the product of the height and half the sum of the bases.
-Also, there was a recent discovery in which a tablet used π as 3 and 1/8.
-The Babylonians are also known for the Babylonian mile, which was a measure of distance equal to about 11 kilometres (7 mi) today.
+The Babylonians might have been familiar with the general rules for measuring area.
+They are also known for the Babylonian mile, which was a measure of distance equal to about 11 kilometres (7 mi) today.
 This measurement for distances eventually was converted to a time-mile used for measuring the travel of the Sun, therefore, representing time.
 (Eves, Chapter 2) The Babylonians used also space time graphs to calculate the velocity of Jupiter.
 This is an idea that is considered highly modern, traced to the 14th century England and France and anticipating integral calculus.

 Philosophy

 The origins of Babylonian philosophy can be traced back to early Mesopotamian wisdom literature, which embodied certain philosophies of life, particularly ethics, in the forms of dialectic, dialogs, epic poetry, folklore, hymns, lyrics, prose, and proverbs.
 Babylonian reasoning and rationality developed beyond empirical observation.

 It is possible that Babylonian philosophy had an influence on Greek philosophy, particularly Hellenistic philosophy.
-The Babylonian text Dialogue of Pessimism contains similarities to the agonistic thought of the sophists, the Heraclitean doctrine of contrasts, and the dialogs of Plato, as well as a precursor to the maieutic Socratic method of Socrates.
+The Babylonian text Dialogue of Pessimism contains similarities to the Agnostic thought of the sophists, the Heraclitean doctrine of contrasts, and the dialogs of Plato, as well as a precursor to the maieutic Socratic method of Socrates.
 The Milesian philosopher Thales is also known to have studied philosophy in Mesopotamia.

+According to the assyriologist Marc Van de Mieroop, Babylonian philosophy was a highly developed system of thought with a unique approach to knowledge and a focus on writing, lexicography, divination, and law.
+It was also a bilingual intellectual culture, based on Sumerian and Akkadian.